akhilesh-1306/Xploro/README.md

 npm start
 ```

-## Architecture

-### Frontend:
-- Components: Navbar, EventCard, Home, etc., organized into a logical structure
-- State management using React's built-in hooks (useState, useEffect)

-### Backend:
-- RESTful API built with Express.js for handling requests related to user authentication and event management
-- Database models for users and events (if applicable)

 ## Usage
 1. **User Registration & Login**: Users can create an account and log in using their credentials.
 2. **Location Access**: The application will request permission to access the user's geolocation.